 When it comes to these types of proceedings, it is common to want everything to be done as quickly as possible.
 The duration of a divorce process can vary a lot depending on different factors.
 Some common key elements are typically present in a divorce proceeding and which will affect the duration of the process.

 After the initial filing, you and your spouse are provided with 20 days to submit financial disclosures to the court.
 If there is no response within the first 20 days, the period can be extended up to 40 days.
-At this time you might also be given temporary orders, which will increase the duration of your divorce process Colorado.
+At this time you might also be given temporary orders, which will increase the duration of your divorce process in El Paso County.
 The state also requires you to take a parenting course after divorce.

 All in all, we can estimate the whole divorce to be over in about three months.
-However, when it comes to child custody, parenting time, and contested divorce, the time frame might get more complicated and can extend over months, usually between 6 to 12 months, or even more.
+However, when it comes to child custody agreements, parenting time, and contested divorce, the time frame might get more complicated and can extend over months, usually between 6 to 12 months, or even more.

 How To Respond To Divorce Papers?